EvgeniBR/react-express/readme.md

-# express and react boilerplate project'!'
+# express and react boilerplate!

-## after cloning the project type in the console':'
+## after cloning the project type in the console:

 ### •npm install